What is it?

 Pass or Fail?

-Hard pass!
+Hard pass (In a good way)!
 As a quick prototype project it was both successful and taught me many a lesson.